pryvyd9/ScriptEditor/README.md

 Script editor based on WPF built-in text formatter and OnRender event.

 ## Goal:
-create lightweight script editor to replace previous one, created on RichTextBox's basis which was unfathomably slow.
+create lightweight script editor to replace previous one, created on RichTextBox's basis which was unimaginably slow.

 ## Navigation capabilities:
 - move by arrow keys, home, end, mouse;